hs65/Gnome-Shell-Extension-Audio-Selector/README.md

 I did not add the audio port icons as it is done in the preferences pane since the with of the field is i.m.o. too small.

 The first version is buid for Gnome 4.2.
-Just edit the version list in file metadata.json If you want to use the shell for a different version.
+Just edit the version list in file ".local/share/gnome-shell/extensions/audio-selector@harald65.simon.gmail.com/metadata.json" if you want to use the shell for a different version.